nutchinnapat/data-science-bootcamp9/project04_data_transformation/README.md

 # Project 04 : Data Transformation
-#### Delve into data transformation techniques using R programming language.
-It encompasses database interaction and dataset exploration
+#### This project explores various data transformation techniques using R, focusing on database connections and dataset analysis.

 **Project:**
 ---
 - Database Connection with R: Restaurant Pizza
->- Establishes a connection to a database containing pizza restaurant information.
+>- Connect to a PostgreSQL database hosted on ElephantSQL
->- Demonstrates R's ability to query, retrieve, and manipulate data from external databases.
+>- Create dataframes and write tables into the database
+>- Perform queries to answer specific questions about the data
 >>Potential objectives:
 >>- Analyze sales trends across different pizza types.
 >>- Identify customer preferences based on order history.